 The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
-Cash equivalents include money market accounts totaling \$1,555,000 and \$1,039,000, at December 31, 2020 and 2019, respectively.
-The Company and its subsidiary each maintain a checking and money market account in two banks, all of which are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
+Cash equivalents include money market accounts totaling \$1,355,000 and \$1,555,000, at December 31, 2021 and 2020, respectively.
+The Company and its subsidiary each maintain a checking account and one money market account in a bank, all of which are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
 The Company has not experienced any losses in such accounts.